martinberlin/cale-idf/README.md

 All other users that fork this without falling in this categories and without any kind of advice to us will be blocked and will not be able to interact with the further Cale releases.
 Forking is not bookmarking!

-We don't like having copies of this without any reason.
+We don't like having copies of the whole repository without any reason.
 It is just a bad practice, makes things confusing, and makes absolutely no sense.

 ## Requesting for new models